 OSHA Roof Anchor Standards

-Fall protection anchor point is a vital part of keeping your workers safe on the job site, no matter if they’re doing rooftop maintenance, window washing, or even something as simple as retrieving a lost ball.
+Fall protection anchor points are a vital part of keeping your workers safe on the job site, whether they’re doing rooftop maintenance, window washing, or even something as simple as retrieving a lost ball on an elementary school roof.
 But just like the saying goes, “a team is only as strong as its weakest member,” a fall protection safety system is only as strong as its weakest anchor.

-Regular testing of roof anchors is important for keeping your workers safe and is also required by OSHA.
-It MUST be done by a properly trained and certified professional every five years.
-However, your certification does not have to be done by the same organization that installs the anchors.
+Periodic testing of roof anchors is essential for keeping your workers safe and is also required by OSHA.
+Testing is required following installation and every 10 years thereafter during the recertification process.
+Note that equipment secured with adhesive anchor bolts is required to be tested at 5-year intervals.
+Load Testing MUST be performed under the direction and supervision of a Professional Engineer by a properly trained and certified professional.
+However, your roof anchor certification does not have to be done by the same organization that installed the anchors.

 Requirements for roof anchor testing